-.
+Table 1.
 Luminometer readings (in RLU/s) from the Luciferase Assay of 0.8lucA8 larvae treated with 1 mM gibberellic acid and using water as a control.
 Each treatment was performed in triplicate and the mean RLU value was calculated from the readings of the three samples in each set.